Roadmap

 (~/.claude/.claude.json, .claude/commands/, CLAUDE.md)

-declared in CC config register through the mcp-adapter.
+settings register through the mcp-adapter.
+Slash commands merge

 pi-native paths add what CC doesn’t have: extensions, typed prompts with subcommands, skills, and agents at the project level.